-Installing a backwater valve will prevent sewer drains from backing up and overflowing into your home.
+Installing a backwater valve will prevent overflowing sewers backing up and flooding your home.

 Sewer backflow is a problem in the City of Toronto; we experience very heavy rainfall during the summer months which can cause the municipal sewer system to backup through the sewer drains of homes and property.
 The result is a flooded basement; luckily the City of Toronto (and some neighbouring cities) provides flood prevention rebates of up to $3,200 to aid in the cost of installing devices including a backwater valve Toronto residents can depend on.